brahmbeyond/Notes/unit1.md

 * Understanding language

 AI systems are designed to mimic human intelligence and perform tasks that are beyond the capabilities of traditional computers.

-**History of AI**

-The concept of AI dates back to ancient Greece, where myths told of artificial beings created to serve human-like purposes.
-However, the modern study of AI began in the mid-20th century, when computer scientists like Alan Turing, Marvin Minsky, and John McCarthy started exploring ways to create machines that could think and learn like humans.

 **Types of AI**